-During the year ended August 31, 2022, the Company received no amount from flow-through placements (\$3,341,450 as at August 31, 2021 for which the Company renounced to the tax deductions, for the benefit of investors, on December 31, 2021 and 2022).
+During the years ended August 31, 2023 and 2022, the Company received no amount from flow-through placements for which the Company renounced to the tax deductions, for the benefit of investors.
 Management is required to fulfill its commitments within the stipulated period of one year from the renounciation date.

-As at August 31, 2022, the balance of the unspent funding related to flow-through financing amount totals \$818,801 (\$2,927,761 as at August 31, 2021).
+As at August 31, 2023, the balance of the unspent funding related to flow-through financing amount totals \$nil (\$818,801 as at August 31, 2022).